Learn-Together-Pro/ComputerScience/cs/readme.md

 # 🧭 Learn Computer Science Together

-Awesome collection of learning materials to master modern Computer Science including Operating Systems, Systems Design, Distributed Systems, DevOps.
+Awesome collection of learning materials to master modern Computer Science including Operating Systems, Systems Design, Distributed Systems.

 ## What is this about?